facg3/Attacks-search/README.md

 ## How to prevent:

 * authontocation:
-systems provides authontocation of messages such as exchange of extra  informations with messages over a secur channle, such protocales often use key agreemint protocol have been developed
+systems provides authontocation of messages such as exchange of extra  information with messages over a secur channle, such protocales often use key agreemint protocol have been developed

 such as,